 To connect QuickBlox to your app just add it into your project's dependencies by running following code sample in terminal (in your react-native app):

 iOS and Android have different dependencies systems.
 For that reason, you need to install dependencies in your iOS project.
-Just locate ios/ folder in the root directory of the project and enter the following code snippet.
+Navigate to ios/ folder in the root directory of the project and enter the following code snippet.

 pod install